xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 * **Automatic Per-Destination protection** – automatic backup paths are pre-computed by the IGP for each destination (prefix).
 TI-LFA prepares a data-plane switch-over to be activated upon detection of the failure of a link used to reach a given destination
 * **Topology Independent coverage** – TI-LFA provides sub-50msec link, node and local SRLG protection for ANY topology.
 TI-LFA provides a loop free backup path irrespective of the topologies prior the failure and after the failure
 * **Optimal routing** – TI-LFA provides optimal routing by enforcing a backup path that is identical to the post-convergence path
-* **Stateless operation** – based on source routing, there is no need to create additional forwarding state in the network in order to enforce a backup path
+* **Stateless operation** – based on source routing paradigm, there is no need to create additional forwarding state in the network in order to enforce a backup path

 As a result of these benefits and based on our deployment experience, TI-LFA remains one of the main drivers behind SR deployments to-date.
 TI-LFA has been one of the key areas of execution for Cisco since we started shipping it in 2014.

 With this in mind, we welcomed the addition, for the first-time, of TI-LFA testcases to EANTC’s interop.
 Highlights of Cisco’s participation include:
-* Cisco successfully validated sub-50 msec protection with TI-LFA
+* **Cisco successfully validated sub-50 msec protection with TI-LFA**
-* Cisco successfully validated TI-LFA with Link protection
+* **Cisco successfully validated TI-LFA with Link protection**
-* Cisco successfully validated TI-LFA with Local SRLG protection.
-Cisco was the only participating vendor that passed this test case
+* **Cisco successfully validated TI-LFA with Local SRLG protection.
+Cisco was the only participating vendor that passed this test case**
 * Note that TI-LFA with Node protection is also supported by Cisco’s implementation but was not part of the test plan.
 Stay tuned for upcoming announcements of new enhancements to Cisco’s TI-LFA in the 2018 summer timeframe!!!

-Lastly, here are key aspects NOT COVERED by the report and that MUST always be considered as you evaluate TI-LFA implementations: <br>* Does the vendor implementation provide a backup path computed for each destination?
+Lastly, here are key aspects NOT COVERED by the report and that MUST always be considered as you evaluate TI-LFA implementations:
+{: .notice--warning}
+* Does the vendor implementation provide a backup path computed for each destination?
 Watch for implementations that may cut corners and not compute an optimum backup path for each destination in the network.
 Cisco’s TI-LFA implementation was designed to meet this goal
 * Does the vendor implementation provide prefix-independent convergence?
 Make sure to validate that the implementation’s performance during activation of backup paths does NOT degrade as the number of protected prefixes increases.
 Cisco’s TI-LFA implementation was also designed and implemented with this principle in mind
 * Does the vendor implementation provide protection to traffic that originally is forwarded using other paradigms such as LDP signaling or pure IP-routed traffic?
 Make sure to validate that the implementation’s coverage includes also non-SR traffic.
 Cisco’s TI-LFA can also be used to protect LDP and IP traffic
 {: .notice--warning}